 Right away we see a “WAVE” chunk.
 This is a .WAV file!
 We knew that from the file extension, but now we really know it.

 “WAVE” identifies the start of wave formatted data.
 This always starts with a “fmt ” chunk immediately following and yes, that is a space at end.
 Four character codes always have 4 characters even if the code is only 3 characters.
 Four character codes do not include line feeds, just the ASCII text (not UNICODE).
 The format chunk says the format of the data.

 The format chunk for this file disected is…

 PCM (format “1”) is the most common value for format.
 There are a number of other formats defined primarily for compressed audio and these include Microsoft ADPCM as “2” and ITU G.711 a-law and u-law as 6 and 7.
-It is entirely possible that a “valid” wav file can be processed by an audio player who will reply that it has been given an audio format that it does not understand, or that it has been an audio format that no audio devices in the machine know how to process.
+It is entirely possible that a “valid” wav file can be processed by an audio player who will reply that it has been given an audio format that it does not understand, or that it has been given an audio format that no audio devices in the machine know how to process.
 PCM is the most common audio format in .wav and PCM is “Pulse Code Modulation” which equals sound pressure levels measured by an analog to digital converter and stored into memory or file with no compression.

 After the format chunk is USUALLY the “DATA” chunk.
 For TADA.wav, this is true and the DATA chunk starts at offset 0x14 and has the following contents.

 Data size: 285,184

 285,184 bytes of PCM data

 Since the data chunk started at offset 0x14 (20 decimal) we can add 20 decimal plus the size of the data chunk header (8) plus 285,184 (data size) to find the start of the first chunk beyond the data.
 Add those up, get 20 + 8 + 285,184 = 285220 which is the size of the file, so parsing is complete.